-Salaries, wages and benefits represent approximately 30% of our total operating expenses in 2015 compared to 24% in 2014.
-The increase in salaries, wages and benefits was primarily driven by profit sharing and an increase in our headcount.
-Our profit sharing is calculated as 15% of adjusted pre-tax income, reduced by Retirement Plus contributions and special items.
-Profit sharing increased by \$126 million in 2015 compared to 2014, primarily driven by increased revenues and lower aircraft fuel and related taxes.
-During 2015, the average number of full-time equivalent employees increased by 9% and the average tenure of our Crewmembers increased to 6.3 years.
-Retirement Plus contributions, which equate to 5% of all of our eligible Crewmembers wages, increased by \$5 million and our 3% retirement contribution for a certain portion of our FAA-licensed Crewmembers, which we refer to as Retirement Advantage, increased by approximately \$1 million.
+Salaries, wages and benefits represented approximately 32% of our total operating expenses in 2016 compared to 30% in 2015.
+The increase in salaries, wages and benefits was primarily driven by profit sharing and an increase in our Crewmember headcount.

+Our profit sharing was calculated as 15% of adjusted pre-tax income, reduced by Retirement Plus contributions and special items.
+Profit sharing increased by \$25 million in 2016 compared to 2015, primarily driven by lower aircraft fuel and related taxes and increased revenues.
+During 2016, the average number of full-time equivalent Crewmembers increased by 8% and the average tenure of our Crewmembers was 6.3 years.

+Retirement Plus contributions, which equate to 5% of all of our eligible Crewmembers wages, increased by \$4 million and our 3% retirement contribution for a certain portion of our FAA-licensed Crewmembers, which we refer to as Retirement Advantage, increased by approximately \$1 million.